ziaurrehmanrehmanii/c_Https_Server/README.md

 ## Getting Started

-1. Start by implementing your main function in `main.c`
+1. Start by implementing your main function in `main.cpp`
-2. Create header files in `include/` for your function declarations
+2. Create header files in `include/` for your class declarations and function prototypes
-3. Implement your functions in source files under `src/`
+3. Implement your classes and functions in source files under `src/`
 4. Use the build tasks to compile and test your code
 5. Use the debugger to step through your code when needed

+Take advantage of C++20 features like:
+- Modules (when compiler support is available)
+- Concepts
+- Ranges
+- Coroutines
+- std::format
+- And much more!

 Happy coding! 🚀